Some call bone broth meat water. We call it liquid gold.

 Rich in bone marrow - Bone broth made from 100% grass fed cattle and simmered over long cook times extracts bone marrow that contains healthy nutritious hormones and lipids.

 Loaded with amino acids - Similar to chicken bone broth, the nutrients extracted from beef bones contain amino acids like glycine and glutamine that improves digestion and repairs your gut lining.

 No. Plants are a great source of vitamins and minerals that can help stimulate your body to produce its own collagen, but there is no known plant food that offers type II collagen, the form that offers all of the health benefits listed above.

 One thing to consider about bone broth that sets it apart from plant foods: Even if you do eat a variety of plants that are rich in collagen-boosting nutrients, if you have a weakened digestive system or leaky gut, you may not fully absorb them.
 On the other hand, the collagen in bone broth is incredibly easy to absorb, even for those with compromised digestive systems.

 How to Get More Bone Broth into Your Diet

 Of course, you don’t just have to drink it — although we do have a free and epic downloadable bone broth sipping guide for when you do.
 You can blend bone broth into your green smoothies, make healthy collagen gummy bears, and use it in everything from scrambled eggs, soups, curries, stews, breakfast bowls, and tacos.View Our Products

-We slow-simmer the organic bones to pull all the collagen, proteins, and amino acids into our nutrient-rich bone broth.
+We slow-simmer the organic bones to extract the collagen, proteins, and amino acids into a nutrient-rich bone broth.
 The result is a collagen-rich, high protein bone broth that gives your body the nutrients it needs to thrive.ORDER YOUR COLLAGEN-RICH BONE BROTH